Mastering Engagement

 The Productivity Game: Products playing this game create an easy and reliable way to complete an existing task or workflow for the user.
 This game is predominant in business-to-business software.

-At product-led companies, the product team isn’t simply a cost center of the business whose success is measured by the number of things shipped.
+At product-led companies, the product team isn’t simply a cost center of the business whose by the number of things shipped.
 By solving customer pain and building things that deliver value, product teams have a very real impact on the business—that’s why building a great product should be treated like a game of chess.

 Just as chess grand masters have to analyze the board to map out their strategy, (sometimes up to eight moves in advance!), so must product managers proactively analyze the set up of their customer engagement game.